danieldidit/phpflix/README.md

-# phpflix
+phpflix

-phpflix with Rich Freeman
+Learning PHP by creating a movie database website

-Version -- Lesson 4
+Version -- 1